Minebench/MendingNerf/README.md

 # MendingNerf

-Minecraft (Bukkit) plugin to nerf Mending by making it limited by repair cost.
-The repair cost also increases (based on a config) when an item is mended with a limit to the repair cost after which any form of repairing will be diesabled.
+Minecraft (Bukkit) plugin to nerf Mending by making it take the item's repair cost into account by adding it to the required experience based on a configurable modifier. (`repair-cost-modifier`)

+The repair cost also increases (based on the max durability of the item multiplied by the `increase-cost-step-modifier` config option) when an item is mended with a limit to the repair cost after which any form of repairing will be disabled. (`max-repair-cost`)

 Also limits repairing/adding through anvils and features extra info in ChestShop's `/iteminfo` command.